BALMUSDAQ-STUDIO/MindHelp-Bot/readme.md

 1. Open Telegram and find your bot using the bot username.
 2. Start the conversation with `/start`.
 3. The bot will offer guided support to address mental health concerns.
-4. You can request voice responses using the `/voice` command.

 ## Key Files

-- `bot.py`: The main bot logic and event handling.
+- `main.py`: The main bot logic and event handling.
-- `conversation_handler.py`: Handles different conversation flows and interactions with the user.
-- `gtts_handler.py`: Converts text responses into voice using Google Text-to-Speech.
-- `openai_handler.py`: Manages the OpenAI API calls for AI-generated responses.
-- `design/`: Contains Figma design files and mockups.
+- `assets.py`: Assets for bot.

 ## Contributing